 A power connector can be found on the left side of the back of the TV, facing left.
 All other connections are on the right side of the back panel, facing right.
 They include three HDMI ports, a USB port, an Ethernet port, a 3.5mm composite video port, a 3.5mm headphone jack, an optical audio output, and an antenna/cable connector.

 Roku TV & Remote

 The included Roku TV remote is a standard, infrared-only model.
 You should not confuse it with the high-end microphone-equipped Enhanced Roku TV remote that allow you to use Roku’s voice search features.
 This one is a small plastic wand with curved ends and a distinct direction pad.
-The Roku app for Android and iOS lets you use voice search if you wish, though Roku’s functions are still limited compared to Amazon Alexa that’s found on amazon Fire TV, Google Assistant on Android TV devices, and Siri on the Apple TV.
+The Roku app for Android and iOS lets you use voice search if you wish, though Roku’s functions are still limited compared to Amazon Alexa that’s found on amazon Fire TV and Amazon Echo Dot speakers, Google Assistant on Android TV devices, and Siri on the Apple TV.

 With the Roku TV platform, the TCL 43S435 can access a wide range of streaming services.
 The major players here include Amazon Prime Video, DirecTV Now, Google Play Movies & TV, Hulu, Netflix, Vue, Sling, Vudu and YouTube.
 As expected, Apple is missing in the list and Google Music isn’t also available, but you still have Amazon Music, Pandora, Spotify, and many other streaming services.

 Many other satellite providers have Roku apps that allow you access to their VOD libraries and even TV directly via the TV, without necessarily connecting a set-top box.
 In case you don’t want to subscribe to any service, the Roku Channel features its own library of free movies and TV shows.